Updated July 4, 2023

-Depreciation for buildings refers to the gradual reduction in the value of a building, till it reaches the final value, also known as salvage value, due to wear and tear, age, or obsolescence.
+Depreciation for buildings refers to the gradual reduction in the value of a building till it reaches the final value, also known as salvage value, due to wear and tear, age, or obsolescence.

 Economists use this reduction in value to calculate and record for the purpose of financial accounting.
-This allows a business or organization to reduce the cost of ownership of a fixed asset, thus reducing the amount of taxes that the company will pay on that fixed asset.
+This allows a business or organization to reduce the cost of ownership of a fixed asset, thus reducing the taxes the company will pay on that fixed asset.
 Accounting for depreciation for buildings greatly impacts the profitability of the business.

 - Depreciation for buildings refers to a systematic reduction in the value of buildings, which a company does to accurately reflect its value in the financial books.

 - Economists calculate depreciation by multiplying the depreciable basis with the rate of depreciation, where the Basis is the difference between the purchase price and salvage value of buildings, and the rate of depreciation is the rate at which a company depreciates its buildings after a certain period of time, usually a year.

 - Accountants treat depreciation as an expenditure and deduct it from the final income of the company.
 This helps a company save money on income tax.